OctopusDeploy/People/Software-Engineering.md

 - I proactively coach people, accelerating them along their personal growth trajectory.
 - I give radically candid feedback which is timely, actionable, and helpful.
 - The feedback I give in performance reviews is rarely a surprise because it summarises the timely, actionable, and helpful feedback my teammate has been receiving.
-- I am a net-positive contributor to how we approach people and culture in the engineering team, including hiring, firing, performance reviews, culture fit, salary reviews, and how we pay.
+- I am a positive contributor to how we approach people and culture in the engineering team, including hiring, firing, performance reviews, culture fit, salary reviews, and how we pay.